GMOD/Apollo3/packages/apollo-cli/README.md

 ## `apollo assembly add-gff`

-Add assembly sequences from gff or gft file
+Add new assembly from gff or gft file

 ```
 USAGE